JoeyLYZ666/Test/README.md

 | --- README                             : the introduction
 | --- mujava                             : the project of mujava
 | --- major                              : the project of major
+| --- selenium                           : the project of selenium
 ...
 ...
 ```